CanopusEtaCarinae/Crystal_Daily_Trivia/readme-rewind/README.md

 ---
 -->
 #### [2025-08-05](https://twitter.com/LoremIpsumVerb/status/1952418124822712822)

+**Re: Zero Trivia Rewind**

+Despite having eight husbands in the past by the age of 18, Priscilla Barielle is still a virgin.
 <!--
 Tappei Nagatsuki is known for referencing many Japanese series and pieces of pop culture in Re: Zero.